College of Arts and Humanities

 Founded in 1998, the Consortium on Race, Gender and Ethnicity (CRGE) is the first university-wide interdisciplinary research center of its kind and has been integral to the process of advancing intersectional qualitative and mixed-methods research on the University of Maryland, College Park campus.
 CRGE's work explores the intersections of race, gender, ethnicity and other dimensions of inequality as they shape the construction and representation of identities, behavior and complex social relations.

-CRGE makes a central contribution to university diversity initiatives through three major areas: research, mentorship and collaboration.
-We have been awarded nearly 2 million dollars in grants over the last decade and have mentored over 40 undergraduate and graduate students and faculty.
-CRGE provides a one-week Intersectional Qualitative Research Methods Institute to early career faculty and facilitates a writing group.
-Its sponsoring of research grants and lecture series has brought great salience to the work done by minority scholars and enabled the development of a university environment sensitive to racial and ethnic diversity.
+CRGE makes a central contribution to university diversity, equity, and inclusion initiatives through three major areas: research, mentorship and collaboration.
+CRGE has been awarded over 2 million dollars in grants.
+Grant funding has allowed CRGE to support and mentor many undergraduate and graduate students and faculty through seed grants and programming.
+CRGE provides a one-week Intersectional Qualitative Research Methods Institute (IQRMI) to early career faculty in June.
+CRGE collaborates closely with the Graduate School and McNair Fellows Program on writing groups and a speaker series.
+Its sponsoring of research grants and lecture series has brought great salience to the work done by minority scholars and enabled the development of a university environment sensitive to racial and ethnic equity and inclusion.

 Center for Innovative Teaching and Learning (CITL)